nafizjiwa/REACT-Router/README.md

 1. The scheme (eg. HTTP, HTTPS, mailto, etc), what protocol used to get resource.
 2. The domain (eg. codecademy.com), specifies the website that hosts the resource.
 3. The path (eg. /articles), the page displayed to the user.
-4. The query string (eg. ?search=node), after a ‘?’ and assigns values to (search or filter) parameters.
+4. The query string (eg. ?search=node), after a ‘?’ are parameter values to search or filter.

 #### HOOKS RETURN --> 1.
 AN OBJECT AND 2.
 A FUNCTION